DoobleD/Air/README.txt

    4 - Choose Visual Studio 2010 compiler
    5 - Click on 'Generate' button
-   6 - Open the Visual Studio solution generated in Air directory 7 - Compile with Visual Studio
+   6 - Open the Visual Studio solution generated in Air directory 7 - Compile with Visual Studio, in Release version

 Run